v4ires/iotdsm-services/README.md

 <p align="center"><img src="iot-dsm-logo.png"/></p>

 The IoTDSM is a project developed in the Laboratory of Distributed Systems and Concurrent Programming (LaSDPC) of the University of São Paulo (USP).
-This project aims to simplify the acquisition and storage of sensor data in the Internet of Things context.
+This project aims to simplify the acquisition and storage of sensor data in the Internet of Things (IoT) context.
 For this, IoTDSM supports different storage strategies in SQL and NoSQL databases.
 In addition to providing a RESTful API for communication and data management of sensor networks.

 ## Getting Started